 A Rowing Machine Provides The Ultimate Cardiovascular Exercise

-Whether it’s when you push off with your legs or using your upper-body to pull the handle to your midsection, a rower requires use of muscle groups from your entire body that will easily get your heart rate up and keep it there.
+Whether it’s when you push off with your legs or use your upper-body to pull the handle to your midsection, a rower requires use of all muscle groups.
+Your entire body is working which will easily get your heart rate up and keep it there.

 Since rowing is done at a pace where you’re able to perform the exercise for several minutes at a time without stopping, it’s ideal for aerobic exercise and strengthening your muscles.

 Rowers can also perform HIIT (high intensity interval training) workouts to incorporate anaerobic exercises into their routine as well!